International Students

 What added benefit can this service offer international students?

 International students may experience additional demands such as adapting to a school system that is different from the one in their home country, studying in a second language and adjusting to a new culture far from family and friends.
-The Learning Development counsellors understand these demands and provide friendly, professional support through both individual and group services:
+The Learning Development staff understand these demands and provide friendly, professional support through both individual and group services:

 • You're not sure what your professors expect in terms of participating in class, asking questions, or completing assignments.